curl/everything-curl/libcurl/examples/get.md

-# Get a simple HTML page
+# Get a simple HTTP page

 This example just fetches the HTML from a given URL and sends it to stdout.
 Possibly the simplest libcurl program you can write.